AVEVA/sample-adh-streaming-updates_rest_api-dotnet/README.md

 Developed against DotNet 6.0

 ## Requirements
-The .NET Core CLI is referenced in this sample and should be installed in order to run the sample from command line.
+The [.NET Core CLI](https://docs.microsoft.com/en-us/dotnet/core/tools/) is referenced in this sample, and should be installed to run the sample from the command line.

 ## Definitions
 * ADH: AVEVA DataHub